CENG502-Projects/CENG502-Spring2023/Kuzucu/Readme.md

 | ULC-Reprod.
 (Best)  |      |      |      |      |
 | ULC-Reprod.
 (Last)  |      |      |      |      |

-Figure 7.
+Table 2.
 Synthetic CIFAR-10 Results w/ Symmetric Noise of Reproduction ULC

 ![Screenshot 2023-06-19 at 01 02 51](https://github.com/selimkuzucu/ULC-CENG502/assets/56355561/de5f784e-bdfd-4125-a826-438c07c2a65a)

-Figure 8.
+Table 3.
 Synthetic Imbalanced CIFAR-10 Results of ULC compared to other well-known methods (Table 2 from the paper)